I slowly tired of the free services I was using to manage my expanding digital life.

 There are a number of services I haven’t found an ethical alternative to, especially ones that include film/movie delivery.
 It seems the DRM systems attached to the fragmented services available, are all tied up in monthly subscription schemes.
 I’ve got varied content splayed across disparate corporate delivery mechanisms, all locked away and only available for streaming with accounts and tracking using proprietary apps on different devices.

-At the moment there isn't a way out of this trap.
+At the moment I can’t see any way out of this trap.

 Short of buying the film/movie on DVD or BlueRay and ripping the content off the disc in some form.